 Debt collectors tactics – are they making you miserable?

 It is not unusual for debt collectors to use tactics which can feel both threatening and upsetting – and even abusive at times.
 They may be phoning you continuously throughout the day, to the point where you are afraid to lift the phone!
 This is not right, and they cannot do this, the law is there to protect you.

 It can prove almost impossible to get the debt collectors called off.
 Victims say they have suffered sleepless nights and been afraid to open their doors in case bailiffs turn up.

-Advantis Debt Collection and the law
+Lester Aldridge Debt Collection and what the law says

 Complaints about the tactics used by debt collection agencies and bailiffs themselves soared 77 per cent from 864 to 1,529.